Curonians: Origin

 The ethnic origin of the Curonians has been disputed in the past.
 Some researchers place the Curonians in the eastern Baltic group.
 Others hold that the Curonians were related to Old Prussians who belonged in the western Baltic group.

 History

-The Curonians were known as fierce warriors, excellent sailors and pirates.
-They were involved in several wars and alliances with Swedish, Danish and Icelandic Vikings.
-During that period they were the most restless and the richest of all the Balts.
+The historical Curonians were described in contemporary sources as warriors, sailors and pirates.
+They are on the record having been involved in several wars and alliances with Swedish, Danish and Icelandic Vikings.